 for the lemon glaze (optional)

-1 cup vegan icing sugar ( I use powdered Xylitol)
+1 cup vegan icing sugar ( I powdered my Xylitol) or unrefined icing sugar

 2-3tbs lemon juice